grafana/agent/docs/sources/flow/reference/components/module.git.md

 recognized by Git with a `git clone REPOSITORY_ADDRESS` command, such as `htts://github.com/grafana/agent.git`.

-The `revision` attribute must be set to a valid branch, tag, or commit SHA within the repository.
+The `revision` attribute, when provided, must be set to a valid branch, tag, or commit SHA within the repository.

 The `path` attribute must be set to a path which is accessible from the root of the repository, such as `FILE_NAME.river` or `FOLDER_NAME/FILE_NAME.river`.